The Best Burr Coffee Grinder For You In 2019 Is Below...

 BEST SUITED FOR: if you just want something cheap to grind for your standard home brew styles (e.g. French press or stovetop brewer) and you’re not fussy over consistency - give her a whirl.

 But I’d suggest checking out the next grinder on this list:

-The encore is the entry level model in the Baratza grinder family - a brand well known for building high quality grinders for people that value good coffee.
+The encore is the entry level model for this brand (a brand well known for building quality grinders for people that value good coffee)

 Two ways to describe the encore: ‘great value for money’, and ‘minimalistic’.

 The bad news: in the coffee market, price = quality.

 The good news: The encore is the exception to this rule.
 Its priced extremely well and it grinds extremely well.
 The designers removed all the extra gimmicks that its bigger and better brother (the Virtuoso) had.